cityjson/specs/docs/specs.rst

 Vertices-texture Object
 ***********************

-- A Vertices-texture may have an empty array
+A Appearance Object may have one member named ``"vertices-texture"``, whose value is an array of the *(u,v)* coordinates of the vertices used for texturing surfaces.
+Their position in this array (0-based) is used by the ``"texture"`` member of the Geometry Objects.

+  - the array of vertices may be empty.
-- One vertex must be an array with exactly 2 values, representing the *(u,v)* coordinates of the vertex.
-The value of *u* and *v* must be between 0.0 and 1.0
+  - one vertex must be an array with exactly 2 values, representing the *(u,v)* coordinates.
+  - The value of *u* and *v* must be between 0.0 and 1.0.
   - vertices may be repeated

 .. code-block:: js